Oluwafemi Oladejo: UCLA

 Oladejo transferred to play for the UCLA Bruins.
 During his two-year career with the Bruins from 2023 to 2024, he appeared in 25 games, where he notched 111 tackles with 17 being for a loss, and five sacks, five pass deflections, an interception, and two fumble recoveries.
 He moved from middle linebacker to defensive end in 2024.

 Professional career

 Oladejo was selected by the Tennessee Titans with the 52nd pick in the second round of the 2025 NFL draft.
+On October 14, 2025, Oladejo was placed on injured reserve due to a fractured leg suffered in Week 6 against the Las Vegas Raiders.